I Want To...

 What We Do

 No One Dies Alone (NODA) is a program that offers companionship and support to patients who are nearing death.
-NODA provides compassionate presence to individuals who have no family or close friends to sit with them at the end of life.
+NODA volunteers provide compassionate presence to individuals who have no family or close friends to sit with them at the end of life.
 At Johns Hopkins, many unaccompanied deaths occur each year in the hospital.
 Through this program, we can provide a compassionate presence for patients.
+NODA is administered jointly through Department of Spiritual Care and Chaplaincy and each hospital’s volunteer office.